NTIG-Uppsala/trayls/README.md

 #### Java

 Comments where code is non expressive
-Typecast if possible in the beggining of the function
+Typecast if possible in the beginning of the function

 #### node.js

 - camelCasing
-- Comment if you can
+- Add comments frequently

 #### Swift